jarmokivekas/wonderfully-awful-abstractions/README.md

 Some other solution is required.

-# Moving to plain avr-gcc
+# Moving to Plain avr-gcc

 While it has it's uses, and many have gotten their start in the familiar environment of the Arduino IDE, it will now be ditched in favor of a more plain toolchain: the `avr-gcc` command line.